thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 ##### Rule engine

 The rule engine template is used to send notifications from the 'send notification' rule node.
-The data or metadata from the rule node incoming message is inserted into the notification from the rule engine template and sent to the recipient.
+You may use data or metadata from the incoming message to build the notification subject and body.
 Available template parameters contain all parameters available for the [General](#general) template, plus:

-  * values from the incoming message metadata;
+  * values from the incoming message metadata referenced using the metadata key name;
-  * values from the incoming message data;
+  * values from the incoming message data referenced using the data key name;
   * *originatorType* - type of the originator, e.g. 'Device';
   * *originatorId* - id of the originator;
   * *msgType* - type of the message;